Dogs can be affected by spinal conditions from the neck to the mid and lower sections of the spine.

-HBOT is a “goldmine” of oxygen, which can then be utilized by the body for all of its vital functions.
+HBOT is a “goldmine” of oxygen, which the body can then utilize for all its vital functions.

 She started showing significant improvement after the third treatment.
 Her guardian said she was amazed at the results.
-According to medical records, Diamond’s previous treatments included pain, anti-inflammatory, and joint lubricant medications as well as acupuncture, but nothing seemed to provide consistent results until the HBOT treatments.
+According to medical records, Diamond’s previous treatments included pain, anti-inflammatory, joint lubricant medications, and acupuncture, but nothing seemed to provide consistent results until the HBOT treatments.

 Unbelievable.
 You should see how happy Diamond was after his treatment.